abenhur1/Football-Data-Analysis/README.md

 Leagues_Data_and_Adaptations.py
 Analysis_Functions.py

 The rest is the data.
+The data was taken from https://datahub.io/sports-data/spanish-la-liga, https://datahub.io/sports-data/english-premier-league